Alito tells congressional Democrats he won't recuse over flags

 Democrats had seized on New York Times reports that an upside-down American flag had flown outside the Alitos' Virginia home and a separate "Appeal to Heaven" flag had flown outside his vacation home.
 They argued the two incidents create an appearance of impropriety that require Alito recuse himself from any matters related to the Jan.
 6 Capitol riot or the 2020 election.

-But going back to 2021, Alito has consistently said he had nothing to do with the flying of any flag, which he has said was solely an interest of his wife's.
+But going back to 2021, Alito, who was nominated to the Supreme Court by President George W. Bush, has consistently said he had nothing to do with the flying of any flag, which he has said was solely an interest of his wife's.
 He emphasized that point in both of his letters.

 On the upside-down American flag that flew briefly outside his Virginia home in 2021, he said in the letters that he had asked her to take it down, and she eventually agreed to do so.